Tool Integration Architecture¶

 | SQLite Task DB | Direct API (aiosqlite) | Internal data store.
 MCP wrapper = pure overhead. |

 | Discord Bot | Direct API (discord.py) | Bidirectional messaging.
-Bot framework handles natively. |
+Bot framework handles natively.
+Modular: commands, views, agent feed, drafts. |

 | Gmail API | Direct API (Python client) | Orchestrator reads/drafts with known scopes. |

-| Twilio SMS/Voice | Direct API (Python client) | Outbound notifications with fixed parameters. |
+| Twilio SMS | Direct API (Python client) | Outbound SMS with rate limiting and blackout hours. |

-| Supabase Sync | Direct API (supabase-py) | Background sync with fixed schema. |
+| Supabase Sync | Direct API (supabase-py) | Background write-through sync with recovery queue. |

 Integration Modules¶